 Under Title VII, “an unlawful employment practice is established when the complaining party demonstrates that race, color, religion, sex, or national origin was a motivating factor for any employment practice, even though other factors also motivated the practice.”
 42 U.S.C. § 2000e-2(m) (emphasis added).
 The motivating factor standard applies regardless of whether the plaintiff presents “direct evidence” of discrimination.
 Desert Palace, Inc. v.
 Costa, 539 U.S. 90, 101 (2003).

+In Ames v.
+Ohio Dept. of Youth Services, 605 U.S. __ (2025), the Supreme Court rejected the Sixth Circuit’s “background circumstances” rule—which required members of a “majority group” (e.g., white, heterosexual, male) to satisfy a heightened evidentiary standard – and held that the same standard of proof applies in all Title VII discrimination cases.

 Claims alleging that a protected characteristic was a motivating factor in an employment decision are commonly referred to as “disparate treatment” cases.
 Title VII also prohibits, in some circumstances, facially neutral practices that have a “disparate impact” on individuals because of a protected characteristic.
 See 42 U.S.C. § 2000e-2(k).
 Because disparate treatment cases are far more common than disparate impact cases, this Chapter is designed for use in disparate treatment cases.
 This Chapter does not cover disparate impact cases.

 At the summary judgment stage, courts have historically analyzed Title VII disparate treatment cases pursuant to the three-step burden-shifting analysis of McDonnell Douglas Corporation v.
 Green, 411 U.S. 792 (1973).
 After all the evidence has been presented at trial, however, the inquiry should focus on the ultimate issue of intentional discrimination, not on any particular step in the McDonnell Douglas paradigm.
 See Weber v.
 Strippit, Inc., 186 F.3d 907, 917-18 (8th Cir.
 1999); Gilkerson v.
 Toastmaster, Inc., 770 F.2d 133, 135 (8th Cir.
 1985).
 These instructions are designed accordingly.